-Tirta Empul Temple in Bali
+Tirta Empul Temple in Central Bali

 Tirta Empul is an important temple complex and holy mountain spring, located in the village of Manukaya in central Bali.
 The site serves as a legendary setting of a traditional tale about good versus evil.
 It is also a national cultural heritage site.